The effect of charm quark on the QCD chiral phase diagram: Introduction

 Most of the theoretical calculations on QCD phase transitions, however, neglect the contribution of heavy quark flavors, particularly charm and bottom, based on the decoupling theorem, which asserts that heavy flavors should have little influence on the infrared (IR) dynamics of QCD.
 Nevertheless, the heavy quark dynamics including the charm fluctuations, the heavy quark drag and diffusion coefficients are important for the related phenomena in heavy ion collisions~\cite{vanHees:2005wb, Goswami:2024hfg}.
 In the pioneering works within a simplified truncation scheme of DSEs, it is found that the CEP location is barely changed with the inclusion of the charm quark loop~\cite{Fischer:2014ata, Welzbacher:2014pea}.

 The present work revisits the influence of charm quark dynamics on the QCD chiral phase structure using the recently proposed miniDSE approach~\cite{Lu:2023mkn}.
 This framework offers a numerically efficient and systematically improvable formulation of the Dyson–Schwinger equations, allowing for the seamless inclusion of additional quark flavors with controlled approximations and quantified uncertainties.
-Within this setting, we compute and compare the chiral phase diagrams of QCD with and without the charm quark.
-Our results reveal that the presence of the charm flavor induces a noticeable shift in both the location of the CEP and the shape of the crossover boundary, thereby underscoring the potential significance of heavy-flavor effects in QCD phase structure studies.
+Within this setting, we compute and compare the chiral phase diagrams of QCD with and without the charm-quark loop in the same miniDSE truncation.
+This direct comparison shows that the crossover boundary is almost unchanged, while the CEP is shifted mildly toward lower baryon chemical potential.
+We further identify this shift with the charm-induced suppression of the gluon dressing function at intermediate momenta.
+The present work, therefore, provides an estimate of the size of the charm-loop effect on the QCD phase structure within a fixed functional framework.

 This paper is arranged as follows.
 In Sec.~\ref{sec:QCDSetups}, we briefly introduce the quark and gluon propagator DSEs of QCD and summarize the truncation scheme in the current work.
 In Sec.~\ref{sec:Results}, we show the impacts of the charm quark loop on the physical observables in vacuum.
 Then, we present the chiral phase diagram obtained from the different cases, and list the observed quantities from the phase diagrams.
 The conclusions and discussions are put in Sec.~\ref{sec:Conclusion}.